Marcuuu/test-readme/README.md

 ## Avatars
 [Back to top](#top)

-The <code>avatar</code> class is a great way to display images as part of other components.
+The `avatar` class is a great way to display images as part of other components.

 ### Avatars With Images